expo/expo/docs/pages/update-spec/introduction.md

 ### Overview

-EAS Update is a protocol for managing over the air updates to an app running on multiple platforms.
+An _update_ is defined as a [_manifest_](#manifest) together with the assets referenced inside the manifest.
-In particular, this protocol is for fetching an _update_.
-An update is defined as a [_manifest_](#manifest) together with the assets referenced inside the manifest.
+Expo Updates is a protocol for delivering updates to apps running on multiple platforms.

-An app running a conformant EAS Update client will load the most recent update saved by the client.
+An app running a conformant Expo Update client will load the most recent update saved by the client.

 In order to obtain an `update`:
 1. The client makes a [request](#request).